Pman143/backend-springboot/README.md

 Alternatively you can run application using your desired IDE.
 1. Please ensure that the lombok plugins are installed on your IDE.

-I have also deployed the application on AWS EC2 instance:
--> The url to access the swagger document is http://ec2-13-245-21-79.af-south-1.compute.amazonaws.com:8080/swagger-ui.html#/